ajn96/iSensor-SPI-Buffer/markdown/BUILDING.md

 ## Importing Project in STM32Cube IDE

 Once the repo is cloned locally and STM32CubeIDE is installed, the firmware project can be added to your IDE workspace.
-First, select "Open Projects from File System":
+Withing STM32CubeIDE, select "File" -> "Open Projects from File System":

 ![Add Project](https://github.com/ajn96/iSensor-SPI-Buffer/raw/master/img/open_project_menu.PNG)